slowkow/arrayqc/figures/README.md

 Taking the cube-root enhances ability to notice linear trends in color intensity.
-It is already clear that the first batch of 30 arrays shows brighter intensity than the second batch of 30 arrays.
+It is already clear that the first batch of 30 arrays shows lower intensity (deeper blue) than the second batch of 30 arrays.

 ![cuberoot of raw values](https://github.com/slowkow/arrayqc/blob/master/figures/rawData-images-cuberoot.jpg)